LoFP LoFP / elastic

 dns domains that use large numbers of child domains, such as software or content distribution networks, can trigger this alert and such parent domains can be excluded.

-domain administrators may use this command-line utility for legitimate information gathering purposes, but it is not common for environments with windows server 2012 and newer.
+domain administrators may use this command-line utility for legitimate information gathering purposes.

 domain-wide delegation of authority may be granted to service accounts by system administrators. verify that the configuration change was expected. exceptions can be added to this rule to filter expected behavior.